 Thom has served on the World Economic Forum’s Global Agenda Council for Entrepreneurship, addressed the United Nations Assembly on Entrepreneurship, lectured at conferences around the world and serves on multiple boards including Innovation Fund America and the Kenan Institute of Private Enterprise at the University of North Carolina.

 John Austin, Senior Director

-John is Senior Director at NC IDEA and Founder of NC IDEA Labs, formerly Groundwork Labs.
-Since starting Groundwork Labs in 2011, he has personally mentored more than 200 entrepreneurs.
-He was also a founding team member of SoarTriangle.
+John is Senior Director at NC IDEA and manages the Foundation’s partnerships through NC IDEA ECOSYSTEM.
+He was the Founder of Groundwork Labs in 2011, which formally became NC IDEA LABS, and has personally mentored more than 200 entrepreneurs.
+He was also a founding team member of SoarTriangle, now NC IDEA SOAR.
 John mentors and speaks at universities, Startup Weekends and business plan competitions.

 Prior to NC IDEA, John was the Managing Director of Joystick Labs, an accelerator for video game developers.
 His entrepreneurial experience includes CEO of Numerical Design, Ltd., a startup delivering video game industry’s leading providers of game engines and tools to video game developers.
 He also served as COO of Division, Inc., a virtual reality startup that was acquired by HP.